Rachymaosas/PLP-Academy/README.md

 2. Feature Development: Use issues to collect feature requests, prioritize them, and assign tasks to team members.
 3. Sprint Planning: Create a project board to visualize and track tasks during a sprint.

-Best Practices
-1. Use Clear and Concise Issue Titles: Ensure issue titles accurately reflect the content.
-2. Provide Detailed Issue Descriptions: Include relevant information, such as steps to reproduce or expected behavior.
-3. Regularly Review and Update Issues: Ensure issues remain relevant and up-to-date.
-4. Use Project Boards to Visualize Progress: Regularly update the project board to reflect the current state of issues.

-By leveraging issues and project boards on GitHub, teams can streamline their workflow, enhance collaboration, and improve project organization.

 10. Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
 Common Challenges and Best Practices for Using GitHub